-MAE work closely with the local FE College in a wide variety of ways, collaborating on our Medway Skills Stakeholder Board, coplanning skills events and we have begun strategically reviewing our adult learning curriculums.
+MAE work closely with the local FE College in a wide variety of ways, collaborating on our Medway Skills Stakeholder Board, coplanning skills events, including the recent Medway Business and Skills Showcase, and we have begun strategically reviewing our adult learning curriculums.
 Together we represent the bulk of Adult Education Budget in Medway.